Towards Effective and Robust Neural Trojan Defenses via Input Filtering

 where AIF stands for \emph{``Adversarial Input Filtering''}, $\Loss_{\text{IF}}$ was described in Eq.~\ref{eq:VIF_loss_2}, $\tilde{x}$ is computed from $x$ via Eq.~\ref{eq:global_gen_trojan_img}, $\lambda_{4},\lambda_{5}\geq0$.
 Note that the last term in Eq.~\ref{eq:AIF_loss_2} is the reconstruction loss between $\tilde{x}^{\circ}$ and $x$ (not $\tilde{x}$).
 Thus, we denote the last two terms in Eq.~\ref{eq:AIF_loss} as $\Loss'_{\text{IF}}$ instead of $\Loss_{\text{IF}}$.
 AIF is depicted in Fig.~\ref{fig:AIF_overview}.

-During experiment, we observed that sometimes training $\Generator$ and $\Filter$ with the above losses does not result in good performance.
-The reason is that when $\Filter$ becomes better, $\Generator$ tends to produce larger triggers to fool $\Filter$ despite the fact that a regularization was applied to the norms of these triggers.
-Too large triggers make learning $\Filter$ harder as $\tilde{x}$ is no longer close to $x$.
+During experiment, we observed that sometimes training $\Generator$ and $\Filter$ with the above losses may not result in good performance.
+The reason is that when $\Filter$ becomes better, $\Generator$ tends to produce large-norm triggers to fool $\Filter$ despite the fact that a regularization was applied to the norms of these triggers.
+Large-norm triggers make learning $\Filter$ harder as $\tilde{x}$ is no longer close to $x$.
 To handle this problem, we explicitly normalize $m_{k}$ so that its norm is always bounded by $\delta$.
-Details about this technique is given in Appdx.~\ref{subsec:Explicit-Normalization-of-Triggers-AIF}.
+We provide technical details and empirical study about this normalization in Appdx.~\ref{subsec:Explicit-Normalization-of-Triggers-in-AIF}.